More sustainable IT

 Xchange is a free-to-use system for buying and selling surplus equipment, locally and nationally across all UK Higher and Further Education Institutions, and Research Councils.
 This service not only helps UK institutions to save money, it also reduces the amount of waste going to landfill, and reduces the use of manufacturing energy and resources.

-Xchange is provided by JISC Procureweb, which is a JISC Advance service hosted by Information Services at Cardiff University.
+Xchange was developed by JISC Procureweb, which is a JISC Advance service hosted by Information Services at Cardiff University.

 INSRV has also taken initiatives in the wider sustainability and ethical arena: